veloek/irssi-query-history/README.md

 # irssi-query-history
-Irssi plugin that prints history in new querys
+Irssi plugin that prints history in new queries.

 Make sure you have autolog enabled by setting it to ON: